jess-of-the-woods/tid_til/databases.md

 ___

 ##NoSQL
-- approach to building DB's
+- approach to building databases
 - described as non-relational (as opposed to SQL which is relational)
-- good for rapid expansion of db (millions of records)
+- good for rapid expansion of database (millions of records)

 __________________